r-moeritz/profi-ass-georam/README.md

 This is a plugin for the C64 assembler Profi-Ass v2 published by Data Becker in 1984.
 This plugin enables Profi-Ass to emit object code to GEOram (as opposed to disk or C64 main memory).
-Also provides a routine to copy from GEOram to C64 memory.
+Also provided are routines to read from GEOram to C64 memory and load a PRG file to GEOram.

 Usage
 ---